32nd Infantry Division Triglavski: Operations

 The border between Italy, Germany and Yugoslavia was largely unsuitable for motorised operations due to its mountainous terrain.
 Due to the short notice of the invasion, the elements of Generaloberst Maximilian von Weichs's invading German 2nd Army that would make up LI Infantry Corps and XXXXIX Mountain Corps had to be transported from Germany, German-occupied France and the Nazi puppet Slovak Republic, and nearly all encountered difficulties in reaching their assembly areas in time for 6 April.
 The commander of the Italian Second Army, Generale designato d’Armata Vittorio Ambrosio, had been provided with intelligence that estimated the elements of the Yugoslav 7th Army opposite him as totalling 230,000 men, whereas in fact they only numbered 50,000.

 On the morning of 6 April, Luftwaffe (German Air Force) aircraft conducted surprise attacks on Yugoslav airfields in the 7th Army area, including Ljubljana.
 At 07:00, Messerschmitt Bf 109E fighters of Jagdgeschwader 27 strafed Ljubljana airfield, attacking hangars and some Potez 25 biplanes.
 This was followed by attacks by the Regia Aeronautica (Italian Air Force) on Yugoslav troop concentrations of the 7th Army.
 German and Italian air attacks interfered with the deployment of troops and command was hampered by reliance on civilian telegraph and telephone services.
 The front along the border with Italy was relatively quiet, with some patrol clashes occurring, some sporadic artillery bombardments of border fortifications, and an unsuccessful raid by the Italians directed at Mount Blegoš.
 On 7 April, along the Italian border there were only skirmishes caused by Italian reconnaissance-in-force to a depth of 3 km.
 By the end of the day, morale in the 7th Army had started to decline due to fifth column elements encouraging soldiers to stop resisting the enemy.

 In the area of responsibility of the 32nd ID, the XXXXIX Mountain Corps of General der Infanterie Ludwig Kübler was significantly delayed, and did not start pushing forward until 8 April.
 German medium bombers hit targets throughout the 7th Army area on that day.
 Orders were issued for XXXXIX Mountain Corps to drive towards Celje the following day.
 On 9 April, the Germans advanced on Celje.
-In response to withdrawals on the right flank of the 7th Army, 32nd ID and MD Triglavski fell back towards the southern bank of the Krka river southeast of Ljubljana, but MD Rišnajaski held its position on the left flank of the 32nd ID.
+In response to withdrawals on the right flank of the 7th Army, 32nd ID and MD Triglavski fell back towards the southern bank of the Krka river southeast of Ljubljana, but MD Risnjački held its position on the left flank of the 32nd ID.
 Elements of XXXXIX Mountain Corps secured the southern exit of the Karawanks railway tunnel near Jesenice.
 In view of German success, the Italian Second Army in north-eastern Italy accelerated its preparations and issued orders for its V and XI Corps to conduct preliminary operations aimed at improving their starting positions for the planned attack on Yugoslavia, and the Italians made several weak attacks on the sector held by 32nd ID.